Updated August 19, 2023

 There are various errors in Excel, and IFERROR uses to deal with these errors.
-At many times, in Excel, we are returned error values as results.
+Many times, in Excel, we are returned error values as results.
 In such cases, the IFERROR function becomes handy.
+We use this function when we want to return a meaningful result rather of an error.

-As we can see in the syntax, the IFERROR function basically means that if the value passed into it is not an error value, then that value will be given as output by the function; otherwise, the value that we have specified in ‘value if error’ argument.
+As we can see in the syntax, the IFERROR function basically means that if the value passed into it is not an error value, then that value will be given as output by the function; otherwise, the value we specified in the ‘value if error’ argument.

 Step 1: The IFERROR function considers two arguments in the syntax.
 This is also shown in the screenshot below.

 Step 2: In this example, we have marks for certain students.
 For some of the students, the result is not available, and for them, we have a #N/A error in the Marks column.
 We want this error value to be replaced with some meaningful text possible through IFERROR.
 The following screenshot shows this.

 As we can see in the above screenshot, we passed marks as the first argument and kept the string “Not Available” as the second argument.
 It means if marks are valid, output marks or “Not Available”.
-This is as shown by the following screenshot.
+This is shown in the following screenshot.

-This function returns either TRUE or FALSE value by checking the conditions that are passed into it.
+This function returns either a TRUE or FALSE value by checking the conditions passed into it.
 If all the conditions passed into AND function are met, then the TRUE value is returned, and if even a single condition is not met, then the FALSE value is returned.